Moral Values

 Perhaps I’m being unfair--I’m sure there are individuals out there who did indeed make such a study and still voted for the Republican Right--but collectively, this whole Moral Values thing is a shuck.
 It’s more about appearances than anything truly moral.

-Look what the sentiments are:
+Look what the

-2: Prayer as a public function.
+1: The anti-abortion movement is a powerful centerpiece for this voter block.
+The overturning of Roe v.
+Wade is core.
+They wish to outlaw abortion.2: Prayer as a public function.
 Prayer in school, Christian associational material in government facilities, a national embrace of religion in public life.
 They do not like a secular state.

 3: A clear aversion to homosexuality.